Tag: Permanent establishment

 UK vs G E Financial Investments Ltd., June 2021, First-tier Tribunal, Case No [2021] UKFTT 210 (TC), TC08160

 The case concerned a complex financing structure within the General Electric Group.
 The taxpayer, GE Financial Investments Ltd (GEFI Ltd), a UK resident company was the limited partner in a Delaware limited partnership, of which, GE Financial Investments Inc (GEFI Inc) a Delaware corporation was the general partner.
 GEFI Ltd filed UK company tax returns for FY 2003-2008 in which the company claimed a foreign tax credit for US federal income tax.
 In total, US federal income taxes amounted to $ 303 millions and exceeded the amount of tax due in the UK.
 The tax authorities opened an enquiry into each of GEFI’s company tax returns for the relevant period, and subsequently issued an assessment where the claims for foreign tax credits was denied in their entirety.
-Judgement of the Tax Tribunal The tribunal dismissed the appeal of GEFI Ltd and ruled that the UK company did not carry on business in the US.
+Judgment of the Tax Tribunal The tribunal dismissed the appeal of GEFI Ltd and ruled that the UK company did not carry on business in the US.
 Hence GEFI Ltd was not entitled ...
 Read more

-France vs Valueclick Ltd. Dec 2020, Supreme Administrative Court (CAA), Case No 420174
+France vs Valueclick Ltd. Dec 2020, Administrative Court of Appeal (CAA), Case No 420174

 The issue in the case before the Supreme Administrative Court was whether an Irish company had a PE in France in a situation where employees of a French company in the same group carried out marketing, representation, management, back office and administrative assistance services on behalf of the group.
 The following facts were used to substantiate the presence of a French PE: French employees negotiated the terms of contracts and were involved in drafting certain contractual clauses with the customers.
 Contracts were automatically signed by the Irish company – whether this action corresponded to a simple validation of the contracts negotiated and drawn up by the managers and employees in France.
 Local advertising programs were developed and monitored by employees in France.
 French employees acted to third parties as employees of the Irish company.
 Customers did not distinguish between the Irish and the French company.
 In a 2018 decision the Administrative Court had found that none of these factors established that employees in France ...
 Read more